DianaGao/Logistic-regression-dimensionality-reduction/README.md

 Logistic-regression-dimensionality-reduction
-Using the principle component analysis to find the two main features to represent the 13 variaous wine charasteristics and develop a logistic regression model to predict the customer types using the two features as the inputs.
+Using the principal component analysis to find the two main features to represent the 13 various wine characteristics and develop a logistic regression model to predict the customer types using the two features as the inputs.

 # Problem statement